 Adding extra drawers can be the perfect option for storing undergarments, socks, towels, bed sheets and even your jewellery.
 Whenever possible, add dividers to the drawers to compartmentalise your items into a specific spot, preventing them from moving when you open and shut the drawers.

 Since open-concept is the trend, add this idea to your closet space.
 You can use it for clothes that are too clean to wash, but too dirty to be stored together with other clean clothes.
 Make sure to not hang too many clothes, otherwise, it will look untidy.
 Remember, less is more.

 You can also turn an awkward corner in your room into a beautiful display for all of your favourite things.
 You can use the space to put books, art pieces, souvenirs from trips or even plants, turning that little space into a statement area.
 Use these shelves as a way to show off your style.

 A combination of Japanese Zen and minimalist style, MUJI promotes simplicity in an elegant way.
 Although it is plain and bare, there is something about the MUJI aesthetic that makes you feel calm.
 Basically, it is the perfect inspiration to design a room that makes you feel comfortable while not neglecting function and quality.
 It is no wonder more and more people are choosing to go with MUJI-inspired themes when they design their wardrobes.

 Type of wardrobe materials you can choose from

-Choosing the right type of materials for your wardrobe is as important as the colours and designs.
-The key is to choose a durable material and design that is suitable for your bedroom and style.
+Even if you are going for designer wardrobe options, you need to pay in mind regarding the materials used.
+Choosing the right type of materials for your closet is as important as the colours and designs.
+The key is to choose a durable wardrobe material and design that is suitable for your bedroom and style.
 Let’s see the popular types of wardrobe materials in Malaysia.